ampproject/amphtml/extensions/amp-story-interactive/README.md

 ## Backend API

-Tools are welcome to create their own backend implementations and provide the url on the **endpoint** attribute, but there will be a Google hosted backend that provides the necessary functionality to support the components out of the box.
+Tools are welcome to create their own backend implementations and provide the url on the **endpoint** attribute, but there will be a Google hosted backend that provides the necessary functionality to support the components out of the box (expected to be released in September).
 Users/creators should not be expected to set up their own backends.

 Meanwhile, please use: